-II.B.44 Conditions on #REF 010: Gold/Silver Recovery.
+II.B.43 Conditions on #REF 010: Gold/Silver Recovery.

-Emissions of PM{10} shall be no greater than 0.010 grains/dscf and 0.43 lbs/hour.
-[Origin: DAQE-AN0103460045-10].
-[R307-401-8(1)(a)(BACT)]
+Emissions of PM{10} shall be no greater than 0.010 grains/dscf and 0.43 lbs/hour (filterable).
+[Origin: DAQE-AN103460058-20].
+[R307-401-8]

 - (a) Frequency.
 Emissions shall be tested every three years.
-Every three years means the test must be performed every third year and in the same calendar quarter in which the most recent test was performed.
-The source may also be tested at any time if directed by the Director - (b) Notification.
+Every three years means the test shall be performed every third year and in the same calendar quarter in which the most recent test was performed.
+The source may also be tested at any time if directed by the Director. - (b) Notification.
 At least 30 days before the test, the source shall notify the Director of the date, time, and place of testing and provide a copy of the test protocol.
-The source shall attend a pretest conference if determined necessary by the Director. - (c) Methods. - (1) Sample Location the emission point shall conform to the requirements of 40 CFR 60, Appendix A, Method 1, or other EPA-approved testing method, as acceptable to the Director, and Occupational Safety and Health Administration (OSHA)-approved and/or Mine Safety and Health Administration (MSHA)-approved access shall be provided to the test location. - (2) The following methods shall be used to measure filterable particulate emissions: 40 CFR 51, Appendix M, Method 201 or 201A, or other EPA-approved testing method, as acceptable to the Director.
-If other approved testing methods are used which cannot measure the PM10 fraction of the filterable particulate emissions, all of the filterable particulate emissions shall be considered PM10.
-The filterable particulate emissions shall be used for compliance demonstration. - (3) The following methods shall be used to measure condensable particulate emissions: 40 CFR 51, Appendix M, Method 202, or other EPA-approved testing method, as acceptable to the Director. - (4) The condensable particulate emissions shall not be used for compliance demonstration, but shall be used for inventory purposes.
+The source test protocol shall outline the proposed test methodologies, stack to be tested, procedures to be used, and shall be approved by the Director prior to performing the test(s).
+The source shall attend a pretest conference if determined necessary by the Director. - (c) Methods. - (1) Sample Location the emission point shall conform to the requirements of 40 CFR 60, Appendix A, Method 1, or other EPA-approved testing method, as acceptable to the Director, and Occupational Safety and Health Administration (OSHA)-approved and/or Mine Safety and Health Administration (MSHA)-approved access shall be provided to the test location. - (2) PM10/PM{2.5} (filterable): For stacks in which no liquid drops are present, the following methods shall be used: 40 CFR 51, Appendix M, Methods 201 or 201a or other EPA-approved testing method acceptable to the Director.